Which Is Good for Enterprise Apps: Automation Testing vs Manual Testing?

 5. Understanding Automation Testing Service

-Automation testing, in contrast, uses software tools and scripts to automatically run test cases.
-These scripts don't require human intervention after they are written; they can be run repeatedly.
-In repetitive jobs like regression testing, stack testing, and execution testing, where the same actions must be forced to be checked under various circumstances or at various times, automation testing is usually used.
+Contrarily, automation testing is the use of software tools and scripts to execute test cases automatically.
+These scripts don't need human intervention after they are written and can be run many times.
+It is usually used where repetitive jobs like regression testing, stress testing, and execution testing force the same actions to be checked under different conditions or times.

 6. Key Features of Automation Testing: